 When it comes to on-water dining, Dubai has many options to suit any palate.
 Many of the restaurants on the creek have a waterfront setting and provide unparalleled views.
 There are also a number of indoor restaurants and outdoor options.
 Whether you want to eat breakfast, lunch, or dinner, there are many options to fit any budget.
 Many of these restaurants also feature healthy choices, vegetarian options, and fresh juices.

-One of the best areas to experience on-water dining in Dubai Creek is along the Dhow Wharfage area.
+One of the best areas to experience on-water dining in Dubai Creek Harbour is along the Dhow Wharfage area.
 The area is known for its many restaurants and is home to numerous markets.
 In addition, many of the sailors will let tourists see the inside of their dhows.
 There are also a variety of dhow cruises in the area.

 Dubai Creek, a unique urban environment, is a natural setting where water meets land.
 This watery oasis serves as the inspiration for a vibrant new public realm.
 Dubai’s relationship with the water is an important part of its heritage.
 The earliest civilizations in the region enriched themselves through pearl harvesting.
 In turn, this brought personal wealth and regional prosperity.
 As a result, the Emirati culture places a high priority on a connection with the sea and this reflects in the contemporary metropolis.